USAG Humphreys community members explore Korean culture in Seoul

 |0

-This work, USAG Humphreys community members explore Korean culture in Seoul [Image 5 of 5], by MUN CHONG, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USAG Humphreys community members explore Korean culture in Seoul, by MUN CHONG, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.